{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 Paris on the Prairie

 One nickname you won’t likely find lurking around the internet is “The City of Too Many Data Centers”.
-Chicago colocation services are growing rapidly, and service providers like CenturyLink, Equinix, Level 3 and Colocation America are thriving.
+Chicago colocation services are growing rapidly, and service providers are thriving.

 Fact is – there are many Chicago colocation service providers that made a strategic decision to build their facility in the Chicagoland area, for reasons which include:

-• Climate is ideal for cooling with temperature and available water
+• The climate is ideal for cooling with temperature and available water

-• Abundance of network service providers, prime telecommunication and power service providers
+• An abundance of network service providers, prime telecommunication and power service providers

-• Dense concentration of financial services providers, Content Delivery Networks, and IT integrators
+• A dense concentration of financial services providers, Content Delivery Networks, and IT integrators

 • Strategic location for disaster recovery and business continuity